Published: 23 Dec 2025 | Reading Time: 5 min read

 Having a strong understanding of AI ethics will not only make you a more responsible AI engineer but also position you as a leader in ensuring that AI technologies are developed and deployed in a way that benefits society.

-You can often find practice for this staged type of interviews on platforms such as, LeetCode, HackerRank and Interviewing.io give you the experience of AI-related technical challenges to practice.
+You can often find practice for this staged type of interview on platforms such as LeetCode, HackerRank and Interviewing.io, which give you the experience of AI-related technical challenges to practice.

 Transitioning from traditional programming to AI development isn't easy.
 Many students feel lost because the learning path isn't as linear as it was in traditional software subjects.